 Starting as a Junior Project Manager for a small family-run construction company, Steven acquired experience in all facets of construction from an estimating and management perspective.
 His work slowly evolved from project coordination into small project management, and then into larger-scale projects.

 That trajectory got him to Ingenuity, where Steven has been working since 2021.
-His main responsibilities include stewarding construction projects, supporting various team members from site supervisors to field staff, and protecting the client’s best interests.
+His main responsibilities include stewarding construction projects, supporting various team members from site superintendents to field staff, and protecting the client’s best interests.

 Steven’s firsthand experience in the construction industry, he says, is now an essential part of his project management work.

 The hands-on experience is crucial to setting realistic expectations, establishing goals, and relating to various team members who have their own interests.
 His work involves seeing from the perspective of others at all levels, whether it’s on the field, sub-trades, owners, architects, engineers, stakeholders, or other high-level executives.
 Having on-site understanding helps bring together all aspects, then you can find a solution that works for everyone involved.

 Ramon Campos: The specialized route